AET-CS/aet-cs.github.io/white/2025/CS12/BinaryTrees/AVL-coding.md

 ---

-## Depth
+## height
-You'll need to add a private *depth* field.
-You should also write an accessor method `getDepth(Node n)` that returns the depth of `n` if `n` is a Node and 0 if `n` is null.
+You'll need to add a private *height* field.
+You should also write an accessor method `getheight(Node n)` that returns the height of `n` if `n` is a Node and 0 if `n` is null.
 (This will simplify other parts of your code)

-Updating the depth happens every time you insert or rotate.
+Updating the height happens every time you insert or rotate.

 ## Rotations